tHeMaskedMan981/ETH_India_2018/setting_up_instructions.md

 #### The Beginning...
 1. Create a new folder and type `truffle init` on a command line window.
-2. Copy the contents of an a [Wrestling Smart Contract](https://github.com/devzl/ethereum-walkthrough-1/blob/master/Wrestling.sol, "smart contract") and save it in "contracts" folder.
+2. Copy the contents of an a [Wrestling Smart Contract](https://github.com/devzl/ethereum-walkthrough-1/blob/master/Wrestling.sol) (any smart contract for that matter) and save it in "contracts" folder.
 3. Open the folder “migrations” and create a new file named "2_deploy_contracts.js".
 Migrations are simply scripts that’ll help us deploy our contracts to a blockchain.
 Paste the following code inside, and save.
 ```
 const Wrestling = artifacts.require("./Wrestling.sol")